seliger/tippe4hcomp/content/resources/block-programming/index.md

 categories:
 - resources
 date: "2020-05-30T10:12:00Z"
-lastmod: "2020-05-30T10:21:00Z"
+lastmod: "2021-05-06T18:30:00Z"
 featured: true
 draft: false
 ---

-**NOTE:** *These resources are intended to be guides for potential ideas, tools, and methodologies.
-This is not a comprehensive list, and because something is not listed does not imply it is out of bounds.
-The Computer Project is quite broad and anything relating to the discipline of computer science and technology is certainly applicable.*
+**NOTE:** *These resources are intended to guide potential ideas, tools, and methodologies.
+This list is not comprehensive, and because something is not listed does not imply it is out of bounds.
+The Computer Project is quite broad, and anything relating to the discipline of computer science and technology is certainly applicable.*

 ### Development Tools